germanDV/germanDV.github.io/entries/published/a-makefile-for-go-projects.md

   dev  run with hot-reloading.
 ```

 Usually, in my Go projects I would use tools that are not part of the application itself, they are not listed in _go.mod_ so to say.
-For example, here we are using _air_ for hot-reloading, and if I were to work with a database, I would use something like [migrate](https://github.com/golang-migrate/migrate) to handle database migrations.
+For example, here we are using _air_ for hot-reloading, and if I were to work with a database, I would use something like [tern](https://github.com/jackc/tern) to handle migrations.

 I like having one task that consolidates these dependencies, so that it's clear for developers joining the project what tools are used, and they can install them with a single command: